Proton Mail vs Tuta (2026): Privacy, Pricing, Features Compared

 This is the big one.

-Proton Mail isn’t just email anymore.
-It’s Proton — a whole privacy suite:
+Proton Mail is not just email anymore.
+It is Proton, a whole privacy suite:

-• 🇨🇭Proton Drive — Zero-knowledge cloud storage + Docs
+• 🇨🇭Proton Drive for zero-knowledge storage plus Docs

-• 🇨🇭Proton Pass — Open-source password manager with passkeys
+• 🇨🇭Proton Pass for an open-source password manager with passkeys

-The bundle math: Proton Unlimited costs €120/year and includes everything.
-Proton Mail alone is €48/year.
-If you need two or more Proton products, the bundle makes sense.
+The bundle math: Proton Unlimited is €120/year and includes everything above.
+Proton Mail on its own is €48/year.
+The moment you need two or more Proton products, the bundle wins.

-Tuta has email and calendar.
-That’s it.
+Tuta gives you email and calendar.
+That is the whole list.
 No VPN, no drive, no password manager.
-If you want an all-in-one privacy ecosystem, Proton wins by default.
+If you want one privacy account to cover everything, Proton takes it by default.

 2. The User Base